breakthebull/darbooks/README.md

 Most of the work here is free by choice.
 Files are provided primarily as EPUB, meant to be read, archived, and kept.
 I retain full copyright over all material in this repository.

 Print and audiobooks cost real money to produce and will continue to be sold elsewhere.
+The narrators of the audiobooks deserve their cut!!

 ---